chrisjwaddell/Stooge-CSS/README.md

 ### Value
-There are some common pre-defined values eg
+There are some common pre-defined classes eg
 `mx-3` is defined as:
 .mx-3 {
     margin-left: 3rem;